 “Are they devil-worshippers?”

 “One boy is.
-My friends make fun of him and tell me to stay away.”
+My friends make fun of him and tell me to stay away from him.”

 “Good boy, Trevor.
 I think you should come home as soon as possible.”

 “I have to be back by tomorrow night.
 I’ve been asked to play harmonica to ‘Crocodile Rock,’ as part of tonight’s celebration.
 I’ve been playing a lot.
 It’s fun.
 Most everyone is real nice.”

 “Is that a song by Pat Boone from the 50’s?”

 “No, Dad.
 That was ‘See You Later Alligator.
 In a While Crocodile.”

 “Oh, yeah.
 I always liked Pat Boone.”

 “Well, I’m playing acoustically while my friend Tommy tells his story of fighting a big alligator with Tim in the Everglades.”